 Any Optional Partial Repayments you make will reduce the amount you owe and therefore the amount of interest added to your account.
-However, any Optional Partial Repayments you make won't reduce any Early Repayment Charges, if you repay your lifetime mortgage early.
+However, any Optional Partial Repayments you make won't reduce any Early Repayment Charges that you may pay if you repay your lifetime mortgage early.
 This is subject to our Terms and Conditions and the information in your Offer of Loan.